 The absurdity and horror of three years as a hostage by Somali pirates is the theme of Michael Scott Moore’s latest book as well as his thoughtful, gripping talks.
-He’s an international speaker and bestselling author who can discuss the cognitive skills needed to change to your approach toward any problem — real human freedom, as articulated by Stoics, Christians, and Buddhists.
+He’s an international speaker and bestselling author who can discuss mental resilience and the arts of inner strength.

 A gang of pirates kidnapped Michael in 2012 during a reporting trip to Somalia.
 They held him in bush camps, prison houses, and for several months on a hijacked tuna longliner anchored off the Somali coast.
 He’s the only modern Western writer to experience life on a vessel captured by pirates, and he survived 977 days as a hostage — over two and a half years — with surprising reserves of Stoic detachment, which helped him find strength in rotten circumstances.

 Choose Your Misery: Inner Freedom as a Hostage, his signature talk, will teach audiences to adopt a liberating mindset and overcome what seem to be hopeless obstacles.
 Michael discusses the value of Stoicism, mindfulness, and even yoga to rise above cycles of hope and despair.Make Yourself Small, a security-related lecture, deals with powerful self-discipline.
 One goal of hostage-takers is to destroy a captive’s sense of humanity and self-respect, and in this talk Michael discusses ways to survive and resist — when to make yourself small, and when not to.